-(a) a person who is referred to in paragraph (a) of the definition of electricity marketing agent and who is an employee of a retailer, er

-- (b) a person who is referred to in paragraph (dc) of the definition of electricity marketing agent; or - (c) a representative, agent or employee of a person in paragraph (a) or (b).- - "meter" has the meaning given to that term in the Electricity Metering Code 2005.has the meaning given to that term in the Energy Operators (Powers) Act 1979. - "metering agent" means a person responsible for reading the meter on behalf of the distributor.
+- (a) a person who is referred to in paragraph (a) of the definition of electricity marketing agent and who is an employee of a retailer, or - (b) a person who is referred to in paragraph (d) of the definition of electricity marketing agent. - "meter" has the meaning given to that term in the Energy Operators (Powers) Act 1979. - "metering agent" means a person responsible for reading the meter on behalf of the distributor.